Active Faculty Grants

 Charlie DoretAssociate Professor of Physics, most recently received a three-year $231,195 grant to support his research, which aims to demonstrate a proof-of-principle example of control over thermal currents by constructing a thermal diode – a “one way valve” for heat – using lasers and a pair of electromagnetically trapped atomic ions.
 This NSF grant will provide funding for equipment and summer student support.
 (July 2022)

-In June 2023, Professor Doret received an additional one-year $10,000 grant from the NSF to supplement this award.
+In June 2023 and 2024, Professor Doret received additional one-year $10,000 grants from the NSF to supplement this award.

 Stephen Freund, A. Barton Hepburn Professor of Computer Science, has been awarded a three-year $259,949 NSF grant to support his efforts to develop the Keystone verifier, a programming tool for verifying that concurrent software does not suffer from unintended interference problems.
 Building concurrent software systems to utilize the multicore processors found in everything from cell phones to data centers is notoriously difficult because it requires the ability to precisely reason about how different components of the system may interfere when running at the same time.